-In this study, and as expected, metal concentrations in the wastewater samples were multiple folds greater than in the groundwater samples.
-This is because wastewater is generally from diverse sources of industrial and domestic origin and are well known sources of pollutants.
-In the wastewater samples, heavy metals were in the order Mn > Pb > Cd > Co > Zn > Ni, but in the groundwater samples. were in the order Zn > Mn > Pb > Co > Ni > Cd.
+Metal concentrations in different water sources and irrigated soil the groundwater samples, were in the order Zn > Mn > Pb > Co > Ni > Cd.
 Our results also showed that Cd and Mn concentrations were greater in the wastewater samples than the WHO limits, whereas all metals sampled in the groundwater were below the limits.
 Results also attributed greater soil heavy metals content to wastewater irrigation, compared to groundwater irrigation; but the soil heavy metal contents were below the WHO standards.
 Type of soil (amount of clay content), soil depth, length of time of wastewater irrigation are among factors that contribute to heavy metals contamination of groundwater (Abdelwaheb et al., 2019).
-Abdelwaheb et al. (2019) noted greater groundwater contamination in soils with low clay content, but high clay content minimized contaminant leaching.
+Abdelwaheb et al., (2019) noted greater groundwater contamination in soils with low clay content, but high clay content minimized contaminant leaching.